 Using these, or variations of them, as your title or chapter titles will likely not tell your readers anything about the book’s content.
 On the other hand, it might tell your readers that you do not know much about Russia or the FSU so you have borrow Western cultural references that have little to nothing to do with Russia or the FSU.
 The James Bond title, while indeed having to do with Russia, is so trite and overused that you should probably leave it alone.

 #10: Not researching or checking your facts

 This is especially pertinent if your name is Masha Gessen, Ed Lucas, Luke Harding, or Garry Kasparov, but even if you are not one of those people, you should make sure to do your research for your book.
 Try not to rely on rehashed claims.
 The more in-depth the research and diverse the sources are, the better.
-Don’t think that only ignorant people will read your book and will take every word you write as truth… or that your readers aren’t armed with an internet connection and Google.
+Do not think that only ignorant people will read your book…or that your readers are not armed with an internet connection and Google.

-It’s not easy to write about Russia, and many good writers have committed many of these sins at one time or another.
-I know I’ve committed #4 myself.
-But I think it’s about time to put a stop to all these mistakes if we want to have any meaningful debate about Russia.
-Don’t you?
+It is not easy to write about Russia, and many good writers have committed these sins at one time or another.
+I have committed #4 myself.
+But I think that it’s about time to put a stop to all these mistakes if we want to have any meaningful debate about Russia.
+What about you?